Skip to main content

 Other fun craft ideas

 Summer is the perfect time to spend an afternoon on the deck or porch making crafts with your toddler.
 Toddlers aren’t too young for crafts, but do need basic projects and will definitely require parental help with gluing.
-Scripted crafts like a paper plate caterpillar are fun to make, but it’s also ideal to allow toddlers to just experiment with paints and chalks on their own.
+Scripted crafts like a paper plate caterpillar are fun to make, but it’s also ideal to allow toddlers to just experiment with paints and chalk on their own.
 Both types of craft projects work vital fine motor skills toddlers will need while also letting them be creative.
-Tactile crafts like play dough, chalk and sand art let toddlers try different touch sensations.
+Tactile crafts like play dough, chalk, and sand art let toddlers try different touch sensations.
 Crafts are a wonderful way to relax, too, and not just for toddlers.
 Parents and caregivers might enjoy getting creative along with their toddlers this summer.

 Dawn Miller